MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/url-access-parameter-reference.md

 ---
-title: "URL access parameter reference | Microsoft Docs"
+title: "URL access parameter reference for paginated reports| Microsoft Docs"
 description: Use the parameters in this article as part of a URL to configure the look and feel of your Reporting Services reports. ms.date: 05/22/2020